uber-archive/vis-academy/src/docs/graph/0-setup.md

 ## 4. Start Coding!

+You should see the project sturcture of `0-starting-code` folder like this:

+// picture of the projecture

+This folder contains all the files you need to scaffold a simple app:
+ - ./src: will be the folder that holds all your changes as you go through the tutorial.
+ - ./index.html: the wireframe of the app
+ - ./package.json:
+ - ./webpack.config.js: some basic webpack server settings.
+ - ./README.md: readme about this app.
+ - ./root.js: the entry point of the app.

-You can now open your text editor with the following file:
+Now You can open your text editor with the following file:

 ```
-src/demos/graph/1-starting-code/src/app.js
+src/demos/graph/0-starting-code/src/app.js
 ```

-It's an empty component! `1-starting-code` will be the folder that holds all your changes as you go through the tutorial.
-You can now head to the next step:
+Next, you can head to the next step:
 [Graph Render](#/graph-vis/render).